eugene-serb/vue-query-router/README.md

 ```

 Step 2.
-Add your «about» route to the routes array.
+Add your Â«aboutÂ» route to the routes array.

 ```ts
   import { RouteRecordRaw } from 'vue-router';